-If $\phi$ is affine (ambiguity neutrality according to KMM), $\phi'$ is constant and our rule collapses to Bayesian updating and preferences collapse to expected utility.
+If φ is affine (ambiguity neutrality according to KMM), φ' is constant and the smooth rule collapses to Bayes' rule and preferences collapse to expected utility.
 The intersection with Bayes' rule is even larger than this, however.
-For example, whenever the act g is a constant act, our rule collapses to Bayes' rule.
-In general, the departure from Bayes' rule depends both on the ambiguity attitude, as reflected in $\phi$ (and in particular, in ratios of derivatives of $\phi$ , a quantity preserved under positive affine transformations) and on conditional and unconditional valuations of the unconditionally optimal act g.
-Observe that since $\phi$ is concave, relative to Bayes' rule the smooth rule overweights measures $\pi$ that result in higher conditional valuations of g relative to unconditional valuations of g.
-Therefore, this updating favors the unconditionally chosen act, making it easier to satisfy dynamic consistency.
-That the smooth rule is dynamically consistent follows directly from substituting into the equation for dynamic consistency established in Theorem 3.1.
-The contribution of Theorem 3.2 is in showing that it is the unique such rule.
+For example, whenever the act q is a constant act, our rule collapses to Bayes' rule.
+In general, the departure from Bayes' rule depends both on the ambiguity attitude, as reflected in φ (and in particular, in ratios of derivatives of φ , a quantity preserved under positive affine transformations) and on conditional and unconditional valuations of the unconditionally optimal act q.
+Observe that since φ is concave, relative to Bayes' rule the smooth rule overweights measures π that result in higher conditional valuations of q relative to unconditional valuations of q.
+Therefore, updating using this reweighting favors the unconditionally chosen act, making it easier to satisfy dynamic consistency.
+That an update rule generated by fixing any selection function and applying the reweighting given by the smooth rule is dynamically consistent follows directly from substituting into the equation for dynamic consistency established in Theorem 3.1.
+The contribution of Theorem 3.2 is in showing that the smooth rule is the unique \mathbf{RB} reweighting for which this is always true - for any other RB reweighting, at least one update rule generated by combining the reweighting with a selection function will violate DC.